 3. Remember to exercise and eat well

-- Exercise can simply mean being active in general, for example, going for a 30-minute walk or shooting some hoops with the kids.
+- Exercise can simply mean being active in general, eg, going for a 30-minute walk or shooting some hoops with the kids.

-- Some studies caution against vigorous exercise within the last two hours before bedtime, but for most people this doesn't appear to adversely affect sleep quality.
+- Some studies caution against vigorous exercise within the last 2 hours before bedtime as it can make it harder to go to sleep.

-- Have three meals a day of healthy food, at roughly the same time every day.
+- Have 3 meals a day of healthy food, at roughly the same time every day.